Key aspects of life

 All this raises the question: "What is information?"

-I am not using "information" in the narrow technical sense, measured by
+I am not using "information" in the narrow technical sense, including a

-"information", used, for example, by Jane Austen in her novels a century
+"information", used, for example, by Jane Austen in her novels more than a

-earlier, in episodes where her characters use newly acquired information to
+century earlier, in episodes where her characters use newly acquired

-change plans, take decisions and perform actions.
-Her characters also
+information to change plans, take decisions and perform actions.
+Her

-communicate information to other individuals, both intentionally and
+characters also communicate information to other individuals, both

-Shannon was not confused, but many of his admirers were confused, and as a result many of them thought and wrote mistakenly about information items as having a number of bits, providing a numerical measure of amount of information.
-I don't think there is any general purpose measure of amount of information acquired, used, or transmitted although amounts may be partially ordered, e.g. when some or all of one information package is included in or overlaps with another.
+Shannon was not confused, but many of his admirers are confused, and as a result many of them think and write mistakenly about information items as having a number of bits, providing a numerical measure of amount of information.
+I don't think there is any general purpose measure of amount of information acquired, used, or transmitted, although amounts may be partially ordered, e.g. when some or all of one information package is included in or overlaps with another.

 Information formats and media